credo-ai/credoai_lens/docs/tutorials.rst

 Module Demos
 ------------
 Demos of using the modules directly.
+We **do not recommend** this method of interacting with modules - generally using Lens will be cleaner, more dependable and will ensure that your taking advantage of all Lens has to offer.

+They also do not make use of CredoData or CredoModels, and have varying APIs.

-We **do not recommend** this method of interacting with modules.
-However, it can be occasionally be useful if you know what you are doing!
+However, using modules can be occasionally be useful if you know what you are doing, and gives you more flexibility !

 .. toctree::
    :maxdepth: 1